 The calibration key ▶ allows the user one-touch access to Sensor calibration and verification features.
-Thornton models also allow access to Meter and Analog Output calibration (see chapter 11.3.1 and 11.3.2).
-All other models also allow access to Analog Output and Meter calibration if the access has been previously unlocked (see chapter 11.3.3 "Calibrate Unlock").
+(Thornton models also allow access to Meter and Analog Output calibration.)

-NOTE: During Calibration, a flashing "H" in the upper left corner of the display indicates a calibration is in process with a Hold condition active.
-(The hold output function need to be activated.)
-See also chapter 3.3 "Display"
+NOTE: During Calibration, a flashing 'H' in the upper left corner of the display indicates a calibration is in process with a Hold condition active.